Are All ATV Tires Directional? How to Tell?

 If most of your riding is on hard surfaces such as hardpack, rock, gravel, or pavement, you will probably be better off with a multi-directional tire.
 They are also the preferred choice in off-camber situations.

-If you ride mostly in wet mud or prefer optimal traction the few times you ride in mud over ride comfort and handling on hard surfaces; a directional tire may be the better choice.
+If you ride primarily in wet mud or prefer optimal traction the few times you ride in mud over ride comfort and handling on hard surfaces, a directional tire may be the better choice.

-• Directional tread patterns provide better traction in loose surfaces like mud, snow, and sand.
+• Directional tread patterns provide better traction on loose surfaces like mud, snow, and sand.
 This makes them pull better in the forward direction.

 • Multi-directional tread patterns are smoother on hard surfaces such as pavement.